-HIPAA Compliance
+HIPAA

 BaseSpace Clarity LIMS was designed and implemented to support HIPAA-compliance.
-The United States congress enacted HIPAA in 1996, and thereafter, the United States Department of Health and Human Services implemented multiple regulations to carry out the law in practice.
-Among other things, HIPAA established national standards for the security and privacy of PHI.
+The United States congress enacted HIPAA in 1996, and thereafter, the United States Department of Health and Human Services implemented multiple regulations to carry out the law in practice.2 Among other things, HIPAA established national standards for the security and privacy of PHI (protected health information).
 Major provisions for HIPAA include the Security Rule and Breach Notification Rule.

-The HIPAA Security Rule establishes several requirements to ensure the security and privacy of PHI.
-BaseSpace Clarity LIMS includes but is not limited to controls requirements (Table 1, Table 2).
+The HIPAA Security Rule establishes a number of requirements to ensure the security and privacy of PHI.
+BaseSpace Clarity LIMS includes a number of features to meet these requirements (Table 2).